-Total U.S. agricultural exports to Indonesian in 2012 reached nearly $ 2.5 billion.
-The exports expected to increase in 2013.
-Best market prospects include cotton, dairy products, soybean, feed, lumber, and tree nuts.
+Total U.S. agricultural exports to Indonesian in 2016 reached nearly $ 2.7 billion.
+The exports expected to increase in 2017.
+Best market prospects include soybean, cotton, feed, wheat, and dairy products.

 To get to now the Indonesian market situation in areas of broad interest to the U.S. agricultural export commodities, please see the GAIN Reports here.

 RELATED INDONESIAN INSTITUTION WEBSITE